SpenceKonde/DxCore/README.md

 See [**our errata summary**](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Errata.md) for more information.

 ## Supported Parts (click link for pinout diagram and details)
-Note that you must install via board manager or replace your tool chain with the azduino3 version pulled in by board manager in order to work with anything other than an AVR128DA.
-Note also that there is a defect in the AVR32DA parts: interrupts do not work correctly (the chip has 2-byte vectors in the hardware, instead of 4-byte ones... it's got more than 8k flash, so that's not going to work no matter what - but it *really* doesn't work with the compiler making 4-byte vector binaries!).
-The AVR32DA parts in circulation have been recalled - It would be mighty nice if they had updated the silicon errata sheet though!
+Note that you must install via board manager or replace your tool chain with the azduino4 version pulled in by board manager in order to work with anything other than an AVR128DA.
+Note also that there is a defect in some of the earliest-shipped AVR32DA parts: interrupts do not work correctly (the chip has 2-byte vectors in the hardware, instead of 4-byte ones... it's got more than 8k flash, so that's not going to work no matter what - but it *really* doesn't work with the compiler making 4-byte vector binaries!).
+The AVR32DA parts in circulation have been recalled from distributors and replaced with working ones, but if you bought bad ones, you'd have to shake down support to get fixed ones - It would be mighty nice if they had updated the silicon errata sheet though!
 * [AVR128DA28, AVR64DA28, AVR32DA28](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/DA28.md)
 * [AVR128DA32, AVR64DA32, AVR32DA32](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/DA32.md)
 * [AVR128DA48, AVR64DA48, AVR32DA48](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/DA48.md)